openebs/openebs/GOVERNANCE.md

 ### Chairs

-OpenEBS Chairs are maintainers that have stepped down from active contributions, but continue to support the existing maintainers with:
+OpenEBS Chairs comprises of key current maintainers, maintainers that have stepped down from active contributions but are providing support to the existing maintainers in the form of:
 * Open Source Governance of the project
 * Coaching on leadership and prioritization for the existing maintainers
 * Facilitate reviews/audits on the project, resolve conflicts between maintainers.

-Chairs have admin access to the GitHub organization.

-Chairs can become active maintainers of the project in the future.
+Chairs will meet quarterly along with the maintainers to review the health of the project and publicly document the outcomes.

+An active user or maintainer of the OpenEBS project can be nominated by the existing maintainers and/or chairs into a Chair role, if they are helping with any of the above activities.

+A Chair can be removed from an active role if:
+* They are no longer able to contribute to the above responsibilities.
+* They are not alinged with the [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md) guidelines set forth by CNCF.

 ## Adding a reviewer or maintainer